-Before training as a counsellor, I worked with people struggling with mental health or addiction, mainly within the homeless community.
-As a counsellor, as well as in my previous work, I have worked with people with a wide variety of struggles, from disordered eating to existential struggles, from anxiety to relationship difficulties.
+Before training as a counsellor, I had extensive experience of working with people struggling with mental health or addiction, mainly within the homeless community.
+As a counsellor, as well as in my previous work, I have had worked with people with a wide variety of struggles, from disordered eating and low self-esteem, to existential struggles, from anxiety and relationship difficulties, to depression.
 I could list many other areas but what I believe is most important is that I would see you as a person rather than as just your problems.

 Areas of counselling I deal with

 - Affairs and betrayals

 - Anger management